Adamir Jerković: Advisor to President Alija Izetbegović

 After the withdrawal of the President Alija Izetbegović from active politics on 14 October 2000, he remained an Advisor to the new Member of the BiH Presidency, Halid Genjac.
 Under the decision of the representatives of the international community in Bosnia and Herzegovina, Halid Genjac was to remain a Member of the BiH presidency only until 30 March 2001. when Beriz Belkić of the Party for Bosnia and Herzegovina was to replace him.
 He remained an advisor to Belkić as well, after which he was appointed the chief of staff of the Member of the BiH Presidency.
 He kept his post at the Presidency of Bosnia and Herzegovina until 31 January 2002.
 Subsequently, he participated in international conferences dedicated to the life and work of the first President of Bosnia and Herzegovina, which, following the passing of Alija Izetbegović, are regularly organized in Turkey and he participated in similar conferences in Cairo and Priština and at the IUS University of Sarajevo.

 Under the Decision of the Government of the Federation of Bosnia and Herzegovina of 24 March 2000 24 March 2000, he was appointed the President of the Board of the Poštanska Banka BiH / Postbank BiH and held this post for two years with outstanding results.
 During his term of office, he managed to open branches in Sarajevo and Živinice.
 During this period, Postbank was 100% state-owned and it recorded good financial results After the end of his term at the Presidency of BiH, he was chosen to participate in the first management of a new enterprise – Public Utility BH Pošta, at which he served as Assistant general manager.
 After this, he held the post of the advisor for legal and economic affairs to the Federal Minister of Labor and Social Policy from 2003 to 2007.

 Reformer of the Archives of the Federation of BiH

-On 26 April 2007 he was appointed the Director of the Archives of the Federation of Bosnia and Herzegovina.
+As part of the regular public vacancy procedure, he was appointed as the Director of the Archives of the Federation of Bosnia and Herzegovina on April 26, 2007.
 There, he found severely dysfunctional working relations, but soon enough he managed to establish good working atmosphere and remarkable work and technological discipline.
-He opened the Archives of the Federation of Bosnia and Herzegovina to the world and established institutional links with many archives in the world.
-He organized international exhibition on the Srebrenica Genocide in about thirty world capitals in Europe, Asia and Africa.
+His term ended in 2020 with the highest governmental commendations.
+During his tenure as Director of the Archives of the Federation of Bosnia and Herzegovina, he organized a large international exhibition on the genocide in Srebrenica in some thirty capitals of Europe, Asia, and Africa..